horosgrisa/fast-start/README.md

 <dt>index.js</dt>

 <dd>Main file of your Nodejs project.
 This script will be called by nodemon when you run `gulp`.
-If you make static site, you don't need this file.</dd>
+If you're making a static site, you won't need this file.</dd>

 <dt>lib/</dt>

 <dd>Your JavaScript code for backend
-If you make static site, you don't need this folder.</dd>
+If you're making a static site, you won't need this folder either.</dd>

 <dt>routes/</dt>

-<dd>This folder good to use for scripts they used for define routes for you site</dd>
+<dd>This folder should be used for scripts which define the routes for you site</dd>

 <dt>public/</dt>

-<dd>This folder be routed as '/public' with Browsersync or, if you use own server, you need make this folder accesible as `/public`</dd>
+<dd>This folder will be routed as '/public' with Browsersync, or, in case you use your own server, you must make this folder accesible as `/public`</dd>

 <dt>public/{js,css}/*</dt>

-<dd>Will be good if you will use this files as main scripts/styles for your site</dd>
+<dd>It'll be a good practice if you'll use those files as the main scripts/styles for your site</dd>

 <dt>public/*/views/*</dt>

-<dd>Will be good if you will use this files for some routes, for example
+<dd>Also it would be very nice if you'll use this files for some of your routes, for example
 `views/index.css -> /`
 `views/about.css -> /about`</dd>

 <dt>public/*/includes</dt>

-<dd>Will be good if you will use this files for including in main files
+<dd>It's recommended for you to use this files in order to include the main files
 Example of JavaScript including const $ = require('jquery') // If you use Browserify
 //=require includes/somefile.js // If you use fallback `gulp-include` Example of CSS including
-@import 'includes/somefile'; /* This import in your css includes/_somefile.css */</dd>
+@import 'includes/somefile'; /* This imports 'somefile' in your css includes/_somefile.css */</dd>

 <dt>public/*/partials</dt>

-<dd>This folder similar to includes/, but will be good if you will use this folder for some widgets on your site and if you will include this files only in main files, not views/*</dd>
+<dd>This folder is very similar to includes/, but it would be nice if you'll use this folder for some widgets of your site, and it's recommended to include this files only in the main files (and not in the views/* files)</dd>

 <dt>views/</dt>

-<dd>This folder for your views for site if you use own server
+<dd>This is the folder for your views of the site, if you use your own server
-If you create static site put your Pug or HTML there, and this files will be routed as `/`.
+If youre creating a static site - put your Pug or HTML there, and the files will be routed as `/`.
 For example `views/index.pug -> /index.html`
 `views/about.html -> /about.html`</dd>

 </dl>

-### Also, this framework provides configs for various tools, such as:
+### Also, this framework provides configs for a lot of various tools, such as:

 *   Bablel `.babelrc`
 *   Eslint `.eslintrc`